Economic history of France: Great Depression

 The worldwide decline after 1929 affected France a bit later than other countries, hitting around 1931.
-The depression was relatively mild: unemployment peaked under 5%, the fall in production was at most 20% below the 1929 output; there was no banking crisis.
+The depression was relatively mild: unemployment peaked under 5%, the fall in production was at most 20% below the 1929 output; and there was no banking crisis like the panics in other countries.

 But the depression also lasted longer in France than in most other countries.
 Like many other countries, France had introduced the gold standard in the nineteenth century, meaning that it was generally possible to exchange bank notes for gold.
-Unlike other countries which abandoned the gold standard, like Great Britain in 1931, France stuck to it until 1936, which caused a number of problems in times of recession and deflation.
+Other countries abandoned the gold standard, like Great Britain in 1931, but France stuck to it until 1936, which caused a number of problems in times of recession and deflation.
 France lost competitiveness relative to Great Britain, because the latter was able to offer its products at a cheaper price due to the devaluation of its currency after leaving the gold standard.
 Furthermore, terminating fixed exchange rate regimes opened up opportunities for expansive monetary policy and thus influenced consumers’ expectations of future inflation, which was crucial for domestic demand.
 The French economy only started to recover when France abandoned the gold standard.

 However, the depression had some effects on the local economy, and partly explains the February 6, 1934 riots and even more the formation of the Popular Front, led by SFIO socialist leader Léon Blum, which won the elections in 1936.

 France's relatively high degree of self-sufficiency meant the damage was considerably less than in nations like Germany.

 Popular Front: 1936

 Hardship and unemployment were high enough to lead to rioting and the rise of the socialist Popular Front, which won the 1936 elections with a coalition of Socialists and Radicals, and support from the Communists.
 Léon Blum became the first Socialist prime minister.

-The election brought a massive wave of strikes, with involving 2 million workers, and their seizure of many factories and stores.
-The strikes were spontaneous and unorganized, but nevertheless the business community panicked and met secretly with Blum, Who negotiated a series of reforms, and then gave labor unions the credit for the Matignon Accords.
+The election brought a massive wave of strikes, involving two million workers, who seized many factories and stores.
+The strikes were spontaneous and unorganized, but nevertheless the business community panicked and met secretly with Blum, who negotiated a series of reforms, and then gave labor unions the credit for the Matignon Accords.
 The new laws: